thomasneirynck/kibana/README.md

 npm start -- --plugin-path=../path/to/x-plugins/kibana/build/kibana/x-pack
 ```

 This is also a useful way to test the build.
-The downside is that **changes are not automatically synced for you**, so you will need to re-run the build every time you want to use the changes you've made (Kibana will automatically restart when you do).
+The downside is that **changes are not automatically synced for you**, so you will need to re-run the build every time you want to use the changes you've made (Kibana will automatically restart when you do, if running in dev mode).

 ### Elasticsearch and X-Pack from source